muscat-instrument/documentation/docs/noiseSources.md

 ```

 ### Non-Planck Approximations
-We can explore the effect of using the [previously dicussed](spectrum#power-using-non-planck-approximations)
-approximations for the incident power.
-Below the total (quadrature some of
-shot and wave terms) photon noise is plotted using the Planck treatment along
-with the Rayleigh-Jeans and linear approximations.
+We can explore the effect of using the [previously discussed](spectrum#power-using-non-planck-approximations) approximations for the incident power.
+Below the total (quadrature some of shot and wave terms) photon noise is plotted using the Planck treatment along with the Rayleigh-Jeans and linear approximations.

 <img className='darkInvert image--center'
      alt='Comparison of photon shot- and wave-noise NEP contributions'
      src={useBaseUrl('img/photonNoise_approximations.png')} /><br />

-We see good agreement throughout between the Rayleigh-Jeans case and the Planck
-model above 100&nbsp;K however the linear approximation again is an
-over-estimate, here by a factor of 50&nbsp;% at 300&nbsp;K.
+We see good agreement throughout between the Rayleigh-Jeans case and the Planck model above 100&nbsp;K however the linear approximation again is an over-estimate, here by a factor of 50&nbsp;% at 300&nbsp;K.

-These plots are produced with the following script which carries on from the
+These plots are produced with the following script which carries on from the previous code.
-previous code.

 ```python
 tot_RJ = np.zeros(len(temps))